Hearing Process

 The Panel

 Panels are composed of three people, the Chair, who is legally qualified, one faculty member, and one student member.
 Panel members are neutral, and do not know the Student or have any prior knowledge about the Student’s case.
-The Chair is responsible for running the hearing, answering any questions, drafting the final decision of the Panel for approval by all of the Panel members.
+The Chair is responsible for running the hearing, answering any questions, and drafting the final decision of the Panel for approval by all of the Panel members.

 Discipline Counsel